People walking in the snow Give the gift of membership.

 Every April 22 since 1970, people around the globe come together to emphasize the importance of protecting our planet today for the future.
 While every day is a good day to be kind to our natural world, Earth Day encourages us to shout it from the roof top.
 To make the most of this year’s Earth Day and each day after that, try your hand at any and all of the below.

 Shake off those winter blues and get out in nature.
 Hear the birds sing, watch the wildflowers grow, and feel the stress of the world melt away.
 As you spend time in nature, you will make connections and feel a strong need to protect it for future generations.
-Looking for somewhere to go?
+Not sure where to get started?
 Find a new trail to explore

 What better way to celebrate Earth Month than by giving back to your local wildlife sanctuary?
-Volunteer opportunities range from removing invasive plant species and upkeeping trails to help with event and visitation duties.
-Whichever you select, you'll feel grateful knowing you gave your time to a worthy cause.
+Regular volunteer projects range from removing invasive plant species and upkeeping trails to help with event and visitation duties.
+Plus, Statewide Volunteer Day is right around the corner, where we'll dedicate a whole day to the power of volunteers and what we can accomplish together.
 Volunteer near you

 This grassroots advocacy program mobilizes individuals across Massachusetts to speak with one voice on the most pressing environmental issues of our time.
 Whether you have been an advocate before or are new to policy work, you can help Mass Audubon fight for land and wildlife protections; clean air and water; and climate and energy policy that will keep us on track to help the State reach its climate goals.
 Discover how you can get involved